 An attorney will determine what damages were inflicted by the conduct.
 It is their job to mitigate those actions and prove that the individual did not do what the prosecution said they did.
 This can happen when a lawyer indicates that the value of the item was either very small, or the individual needed the item for their health or well-being.

-It is a major strategy in a West Palm Beach shoplifting defense strategy to explain the client’s character, perhaps discuss them getting help, explaining their conduct, why they did what they did, and any other sort of motive behind it.
+In West Palm Beach, a major strategy in shoplifting defense is to explain the client’s character, perhaps discuss them getting help, explaining their conduct, why they did what they did, and any other sort of motive behind it.
 An individual can indicate, for example, that maybe the person is a licensed professionally, has never been in trouble in their life, and should not be penalized for any action that they are being accused of.

 When putting together a defense, an attorney is looking to find answers to any questionable conduct.
 That way, they can assure a prosecutor and judge that the conduct has been addressed and that any and all steps are being taken to ensure that that conduct does not happen again.